 Absences (Infotype 2001) are the method used to record an employee’s authorised and unauthorised time away from work.
 They may be paid or unpaid and may or may not require an absence quota to store entitlement.

-The following Absence types will be available –
+The following paid Absences with quota deduction will be available –